 Any additional thoughts or notes on Titanium development?

 My big wish at the moment is to have multiple build configurations per project and I’ve had a ticket raised for that.
 Basically, it would allow you to have a single project and then build multiple outputs that have different TiApp.xml and info.plist files, use/not use specific asset folders, etc. The idea being that you’d be able to create white label apps more easily, maintain separately language versions or lite/full versions of apps.

 A big thanks to Jason for taking the time to give us some insight into his experience and success with Titanium app development.
-We know the rest of the community, as well as the Appcelerator team ourselves, get excited when we see beyond what is possible with Titanium to what is now reality.
+We know the rest of the community, as well as the Appcelerator team ourselves, get excited when we see beyond what is possible with Titanium to what is now a reality.